 Here are some tips about the application process:

 1. When submitting your application or when contacting us for any reason, use an email address to which you will have regular access throughout the application process.
 Do not change your email address or stop checking email in the middle of the application process.

 2. Send all questions about the program to firstname.lastname@example.org.

 3. Proofread and edit your application carefully before submitting.
 You may find it easiest to write your essays and article in Word and then cut and paste the documents into the application form.

-All applicants will be contacted by early May.
-The program directors are all looking forward to reading your application.
+The program directors are looking forward to reading your application.
 If we can answer any question along the way, don’t hesitate to contact us at email@example.com.